Grazen0/blog/posts/chip-8/specs-overview.md

 ### Registers

 You can think of registers as sort of "variables" a program has access to.
-The CHIP-8 had 16 8-bit registers, which are labelled `V0` through `VF`.
+CHIP-8 has 16 8-bit registers, which are labelled `V0` through `VF`.
 The last register (`VF`) is also called the carry flag, as it's used to indicate when an arithmetic operation has caused an integer overflow.

 To implement the registers, you can simply use an array of 8-bit numbers with the length 16.